kubeedge/website/content/en/docs/advanced/debug.md

 ## Set Iptables Rule

 1. Set iptables on the host.
-This command should be executed on every apiserver deployed node.(In this case, this the master node, and execute this command by root.)
+This command should be executed on every node which deployed apiserver.(In this case, it is the master node, and execute this command by root.)

     Run the following command on the host on which each apiserver runs: